Europe's gas firms prime pipelines for hydrogen highway

 "Once we have the sun of the Sahara in German factories ... that's like the Roman roads we are still walking on today," Ricciardi's boss Marco Alvera, chief executive of Snam, told Reuters.
 "It's forever."

 The companies want to form a European Hydrogen Backbone (EHB) to prevent the pipelines from rusting up into what the industry calls "stranded assets."
-They calculate that some 69per cent of existing pipelines can be converted for up to 81 billion euros (US$94 billion).
+They calculate that about 69 per cent of existing pipelines can be converted for up to 81 billion euros (US$94 billion).

 The project is one of hundreds of plans to build a hydrogen economy, which the European Union says could involve investments of up to 460 billion euros by 2030.